Note: Currently this product is out of stock,but can still be purchased from TamarinTech.

 - Both hardware, firmware and software are open source under the CC BY-SA licence

 For a quick into video, have a look at this:

-For info on getting started, have a look at the wiki:
+For info on wiring up the board, have a look at the wiki:

 For production files, have a look at the repository: